Ten Ways To Annoy An Artist (and how to avoid doing so)

 A) No, because copying someone else's work is unethical and I won't do it; B) I've worked hard to develop my own distinct style, and if that style doesn't appeal to you, that's totally fine and you should feel free to take your business elsewhere; C) chances are pretty good that I'm friends with the other artist or at least know them in passing; D) you seem to have mistaken me for Walmart again.

 Alternative: “Lovely weather we're having today, isn't it?”

 9. "I saw something exactly like this at that booth over there/on the internet/at the store across town/at some other event."

 One of several possibilities exist here.
 Either you're lumping all artists who work in a particular medium together, or you've encountered my work at one of the stores that carries it or on my website and just don't remember the name of my business, or you've run across somebody who's copying my work and hasn't gotten a cease-and-desist letter yet.

 Alternative: "Your work reminds me of something I saw at [insert location/event/website].
 Was that you?"

 10: Pin a photo of my work to a Pinterest board called "Things To Make."

 Don't do this.
 Seriously, just...
 DON'T. While Pinterest is a great place to find crafty DIY tutorials of all sorts, not everything that ends up there is a tutorial.
-Let me repeat that: nothing everything on Pinterest is a tutorial.
-I assure you, artists DO see where you've pinned their product photos, and when we see our work on boards called "Things To Make" or something similar, we are not happy about it.
+Let me repeat that: not everything on Pinterest is a tutorial.
+I assure you, artists DO see where you've pinned our product photos, and when we see our work on boards called "Things To Make" or something similar, we are not happy about it.

 Alternative: Even if you fully intend to copy an artist's original design, please have the good manners to at least name the board something a little more discrete, like "Inspiring Art" or "Really Nifty Techniques" or "Things I Like A Lot."